stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ### Mitigation

-There are several inter-related issues for which we have yet to come up with a viable solution.
-We have suggested some workarounds that we _could_ use but none of them are particularly palatable.
+There are several inter-related issues here, we have some suggested workarounds that we _could_ use but none of them are particularly palatable.
+We have yet to come up with a satisfying viable solution, however we have managed to mitigate some of the problems.

 TODO
 TODO
 TODO

+reference factory, show usage but not implementation, except for default in VK lib should we just take the hit and use matchers, with custom dataEquals()?

 In general from now on we will not cover testing unless there is a specific point-of-interest.
 It can be assumed that unit-tests are developed in-parallel with the main code.